 To design a qualification process, consider what indicators or criteria you would use to qualify someone.

-For example, do they match your target market?
+For example, do they match your target market profile?
 And, are you able to help them solve their pain point or problem?

 Once you’ve worked out what qualification questions to ask, design an online website form or perhaps a simple phone script to help you with qualifying your enquiries.